 - Meiss Country is another spectacular area for exploring.
 Though not designated a wilderness by Congress, this 20 square mile area between Luther Pass (Hwy.
 89) and Carson Pass (Hwy.
 88) contains 6 major lakes in a glacial sub-alpine zone.
 Hikers, equestrians, and mountain bikes are allowed (mountain bikes are not allowed on the Pacific Crest Trail).
 California campfire permits are required.
 Please see the Meiss Country page for additional information.

-Map of Wilderness Areas
+Awesome Map of Wilderness Areas in Lake Tahoe

-You can select a wilderness by clicking on the map below.
+You can select a wilderness area by clicking on the map below.
 This will take you to a page or different web site containing more detailed information about that wilderness.

 Leave No Trace